-Pat Reale, Secretary.
-Mr. Reale was appointed Secretary of the Corporation on March 13, 2012.
-Mr. Reale has been with the New York State Division of the Budget since 1995.
-Currently, he serves as Principal Budget Examiner in the Division's Expenditure/Debt Unit, and is responsible for overseeing and managing the State's debt portfolio and its debt service budget, as well as the annual development of the State's Capital Program and Financing Plan.
-Mr. Reale received a Bachelor of Arts degree in Political Science from the State University of New York at Albany, and a Masters Degree in Public Administration from the Rockefeller College of Public Affairs and Policy, University at Albany.
+Pat Reale, Treasurer.
+Mr. Reale was appointed Treasurer of the Corporation on March 5, 2019.
+Mr. Reale is the Assistant Comptroller for Debt Management with the Office of the State Comptroller.
+Prior to this, he served as the Director of Debt Management with the Office of the State Comptroller.
+Mr. Reale also previously served with the New York State Division of the Budget, responsible for the State's debt portfolio, its debt service budget, as well as the State's Capital Program and Financing Plan.
+Mr. Reale received a Bachelor of Arts degree in Political Science from the State University of New York at Albany, and a Master's Degree in Public Administration from the Rockefeller College of Public Affairs and Policy, University at Albany.